emacartoon/Scheduler/README.md

 ## Technology Used
 Browser run and features dynamically updated HTML and CSS powered by jQuery and the Moment.js library.

-Acceptance Criteria
+## Acceptance Criteria
-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
+I am using a daily planner to create a schedule
+WHEN I open the planner
-THEN the current day is displayed at the top of the calendar WHEN I scroll down
+[x] THEN the current day is displayed at the top of the calendar WHEN I scroll down
-THEN I am presented with timeblocks for standard business hours WHEN I view the timeblocks for that day
+[x] THEN I am presented with timeblocks for standard business hours WHEN I view the timeblocks for that day
-THEN each timeblock is color coded to indicate whether it is in the past, present, or future WHEN I click into a timeblock
+[x] THEN each timeblock is color coded to indicate whether it is in the past, present, or future WHEN I click into a timeblock
-THEN I can enter an event
+[x] THEN I can enter an event
 WHEN I click the save button for that timeblock
-THEN the text for that event is saved in local storage WHEN I refresh the page
+[x] THEN the text for that event is saved in local storage WHEN I refresh the page
-THEN the saved events persist
+[x] THEN the saved events persist

+## Mockups & Screen Shots
+[!./Assets/imgs/Mockup_Styles.png]
+Mockup with styles selected

+[!./Assets/imgs/Function_Screenshot.png]
+Screenshot of working function at 8:54pm

+## Sources
+JavaScript Function discussions with Kate Biernat, Dylan Korte, Brad Tomlinson, Scott Ray, and Noor Abdikadir.